Is It Safe To Use Clove Oil During Pregnancy?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Clove oil is made of cloves and has many medicinal uses.
-It is used as a home remedy to treat many ailments such as toothache, diarrhea, halitosis, nausea, vomiting, gas, indigestion, and hernia.
 Still, is it advisable to use clove oil when pregnant?
+Clove oil has traditionally been used in various cultures for its health benefits, particularly for dental and gastrointestinal problems, such as toothache, diarrhea, halitosis, nausea, vomiting, gas, indigestion, and hernia.
 Scroll through our post to know about the types, safety, and side effects of using clove oil in pregnancy.

 In This Article